Trio Khaldei: an orchestra of three

-Over the last few years, the trio has performed in many cultural centres throughout the country, in prestigious venues such as the Centre for Fine Arts (Brussels), AMUZ (Antwerp), De Bijloke (Ghent) and the Concertgebouw in Bruges, as well as at numerous festivals in Belgium and abroad, including the Ghent Festival of Flanders, Festival 20/21, En Avant Mars, Is Arti (Lithuania), the Spectrum Festival and the Arsana Festival (Slovenia), Eesti Kontsert (Estonia) and Baltais Fligelis (Latvia).
+Over the last few years, the trio has performed in prestigious venues such as the Centre for Fine Arts (Brussels), AMUZ (Antwerp), Muziekcentrum de Bijloke (Ghent) and the Concertgebouw in Bruges, as well as at numerous festivals including the Ghent Festival of Flanders, Festival 20/21, Is Arti (Lithuania), the Spectrum Festival (Slovenia), the Arsana Festival (Slovenia), Eesti Kontsert (Estonia), Baltais Fligelis (Latvia) and Performer’s Present International Artistic Symposium (Singapore).
 The trio has also recorded for Belgian stations Canvas (television) and Klara (radio) and the Slovenian National Radio.

 Trio Khaldei’s first two recordings were produced under the French label Paraty.
 The first album was released in 2017 and features two magnificent duos by Prokofiev and Shostakovich’s two piano trios.

 The second album (2019) is a double journey through time, with its works (Hummel’s Trio No. 2, Brahms’ Trio No. 2 and Schoenberg’s Verkärte Nacht) not only representing various times of the day and night, but also spanning a century in the history of the Viennese piano trio.

 In the spring of 2023 Evil Penguin Classic will release Trio Khaldei’s third album - entitled “Jeux de couleurs” - combining trio’s by Ravel and Celis with a surprising arrangement for piano trio of Debussy’s La Mer by Sally Beamish.